ocapn/ocapn/draft-specifications/CapTP Specification.md

 # Promises

 Promises are a key part of CapTP.
 They are used to represent a value which is not yet known.
-They can be fulfilled with a value (including another promise), or break with an error.
+Promises without a value are said to be unresolved, they can become resolved by being `fulfill`ed with a value (including another promise), or broken (`break`) with an error.

 Promises are often created by sending an `op:deliver` message, where they represent the eventual value of the response.
 They can be chained together in